 And you get the party started with this amazing vegan colcannon.

 I love mashed potatoes and I love sauerkraut, so it was something of a no-brainer for me to combine these two things in a dish that I can love twice as much.
-The sauerkraut, with its salty savoriness, adds great flavor to the potatoes, and the fact that it’s probiotic makes this dish really good for you.
+The sauerkraut, with its salty savoriness, adds great flavor to the potatoes, and the fact that it's probiotic makes this dish really healthy and good for you.
 All the better to protect you from germs and such.

 So let's get to it, with some tips that will make this vegan colcannon one you will be making over and over again.